SEIS: Subspace-based Equivariance and Invariance Scores for Neural Representations: Experiments

 We evaluate six conditions: an identity control, four geometric transformations (translation, scaling, rotation, and a composite affine transform), and a random baseline.
 Transformation parameters are sampled stochastically: translation is limited to $\pm15\%$ of the spatial dimension; scaling factors range from $0.8$ to $1.2$; rotation is sampled from the full range of $360^\circ$; and a composite affine transformation combines all three distortions simultaneously.
 For each condition, both $\mathcal{S}_\text{equiv}$ and $\mathcal{S}_\text{inv}$ are computed and reported as the mean over 50 independent trials.

 \textbf{Results.} Figure~\ref{fig:exp1_svcca_validation} shows that SEIS reliably distinguishes between controlled regimes.
 In the identity condition, both scores approach $1.0$, confirming the correct calibration of the metrics.
-Under all geometric transformations, the invariance score drops sharply, indicating that feature responses change with the transformation rather than remaining fixed at the same spatial locations.
+Under all geometric transformations, the invariance score drops sharply, indicating that the spatial feature basis changes.
 At the same time, the equivariance score remains high ($\mathcal{S}_\text{equiv} > 0.85$), correctly reflecting that the underlying information is preserved and remains linearly recoverable despite spatial redistribution.
 In contrast, the random baseline yields near-zero scores for both metrics, demonstrating that the high equivariance observed in the previous cases arises from structured geometric transformations rather than from spurious correlations in high-dimensional feature spaces.